 The removal of contact lenses and make up is also advisable before bed, if not earlier.
 Contact lenses can block the flow of oxygen to the eyes and absorb fluids from its surface.
 Wearing contact lenses to bed could significantly increase your risk of suffering from dry eye and its associated effects.

 Keeping eye make up on, such as mascara or eyeliner, for prolonged periods of time can increase the risk of eye contamination.
-What's more, sleeping with eye make up on can also cause the pores around your eyes to become clogged, which could potentially lead to styes.

 To remove rheum when you wake up, a natural impulse might be to simply pick it out.
 However, it’s never a good idea to go near your eyes with your hands as it risks spreading germs.
 Dampening a clean washcloth in hot water and placing it over your eyes, before wiping away the discharge, can be an efficient and hygienic way of dealing with rheum.